lidavid1773/Shopify-Frontend-Intern-Challenge/README.md

 You can access my application here: https://rococo-caramel-a1883d.netlify.app

-Side note: I set up environment variables for my OPENAI secret key, so if you are trying to use the app you'd need your own.
+Side note: If you are trying to set up this application locally, you would need your own OPENAI secret key since I've stored mine in environment variables.
+You can get one here: https://beta.openai.com/signup.
+Once you have your own, you can go to src/components/Form.js and replace my key with yours.